-See (1)(2)(3)(4)
+See (1)(2)(3)(4)(5)

-PACKAGE R {0JA} THERMAL IMPEDANCE, R {€JC} THERMAL IMPEDANCE, R {0JB} THERMAL IMPEDANCE, JUNCTION TO AMBIENT JUNCTION TO CASE (THERMAL PAD) JUNCTION TO BOARD HKH 39.9°C/W 0.52°C/W 43.1°C/W
+PACKAGE R {0JA} THERMAL IMPEDANCE, R {0JC} THERMAL IMPEDANCE, R {0JB} THERMAL IMPEDANCE, JUNCTION TO AMBIENT JUNCTION TO CASE (THERMAL PAD) JUNCTION TO BOARD НКН 39.9°C/W 0.52°C/W 43.1°C/W

-- (1) Maximum power dissipation may be limited by overcurrent protection - (2) Power rating at a specific ambient temperature, T_A, should be determined with a junction temperature of 150°C. This is the point where distortion starts to substantially increase.
+(1) Maximum power dissipation may be limited by overcurrent protection

+(2) Power rating at a specific ambient temperature, T_A, should be determined with a junction temperature of 150°C. This is the point where distortion starts to substantially increase.
 Thermal management of the PCB should strive to keep the junction temperature at or below 150°C for best performance and long-term reliability.
-See power dissipation estimate in Application and Implementation for more information. - (3) Test board conditions: - (a) 2.5 inches x 2.5 inches, 4 layers, thickness: 0.062 inch - (b) 2-oz. copper traces located on the top of the PCB - (c) 2-oz. copper ground planes on the 2 internal layers and bottom layer - (d) 40.010-inch thermal vias located under the device package - (4) For information on thermal characteristics, see SPRA953.
+See power dissipation estimate in Application and Implementation for more information.

+(3) Test board conditions:

+(a) 2.5 inches × 2.5 inches, 4 layers, thickness: 0.062 inch

+(b) 2-oz. copper traces located on the top of the PCB

+(c) 2-oz. copper ground planes on the 2 internal layers and bottom layer

+(d) 40.010-inch thermal vias located under the device package

+(4) For information on thermal characteristics, see SPRA953.

+(5) Use polyimide PCB and thermal management to ensure operation below maximum T_J operation.

-- A. See data sheet for absolute maximum and minimum recommended operating conditions. - B. Product operating life design goal is >15 years for $65^{\circ}\text{C} \le T{J} \le 95^{\circ}\text{C}$ based on silicon technology characterization per MIL-PRF-38535. - C. The predicted operating lifetime versus junction temperature is based on reliability modeling using electromigration as the dominant failure mechanism affecting device wearout for the specific device process and design characteristics.
+A. See data sheet for absolute maximum and minimum recommended operating conditions.

+B. Silicon operating life design goal is 10 years at 125°C junction temperature (does not include package interconnect life).

+C. The predicted operating lifetime versus junction temperature is based on reliability modeling using electromigration as the dominant failure mechanism affecting device wearout for the specific device process and design characteristics.

+D. This device is rated for 1000 hours of continuous operation at maximum rated temperature at 210°C.

 Figure 1.
-6-A Continuous Current Estimated Device Life
+3-A Continuous Current Estimated Device Life